Penile Cancer: Overview

 - Swelling at the tip of the penis, especially if the foreskin is tight

-- Swelling in the groin area, which may be caused by an enlarged lymph node
+- Swelling in the groin area, which may be caused by enlarged lymph nodes

 Many of these symptoms can be caused by other health problems.
-But it is important to see a healthcare provider if you have these symptoms.
+But it's important to see a healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have cancer.

 How is penile cancer diagnosed?

+If your healthcare provider thinks you may have penile cancer, you will need certain exams and tests to be sure.
 Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
-Penile cancer usually starts on the surface of the penis.
-So your healthcare provider can see and feel it.
+A physical exam will be done.
+Penile cancer often starts on the surface of the penis.
+So your healthcare provider will be able to see and feel it.

-A biopsy is the only way to confirm if you have penile cancer.
-Part or all of the abnormal area will be removed during a surgical procedure.
-The area may be numbed first with a local anesthetic.
-The biopsy samples are sent to a lab and checked for cancer cells.
+A biopsy is the only way to tell for sure if you have penile cancer.
+Medicine might be used to make the area numb.
+Then part or all of the abnormal area will be removed.
+This can be done with a needle or during a surgical procedure.
+The removed tissues (called biopsy samples) are sent to a lab and checked for cancer cells.
 Your results will come back in about 1 week.

-After a diagnosis of penile cancer, you may have other tests.
-These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of penile cancer, you'll need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.